ZawMT/ktToDoList/ReadMe.txt

 Source code is saved in the purpose of extending this application (mainly for the learning purpose).

 Possible extensions:
-1- Adding a scroll to the list
+1- Adding a scroll to the list - DONE
 2- Saving the list
 3- Extending the actions
 3.1- To be able to delete the item without marking as done